cmoffroad/osm-guidelines/README.md

 When adding or extending roads/paths based on GPS recording, add to the last node of the road:
 - [noexit=yes](https://wiki.openstreetmap.org/wiki/Key:noexit) when there was no possibility to travel further (including path)
 - [fixme=continue](https://wiki.openstreetmap.org/wiki/Key:fixme) when the road continues but you haven’t been able to map it, and optionally describe the reason if there was any obstacle. e.g. [fixme=continue. tree blocking the way.](https://wiki.openstreetmap.org/wiki/Key:fixme)

+### Always add a surface tag:

+When adding a new road, or modifying an existing one, please make sure to always include a [surface](https://wiki.openstreetmap.org/wiki/Key:surface) tag when known.
+This is to ensure routers don't redirect normal traffic through off-road conditions.

+> Many dirt roads have been wrongly tagged as `highway=track` without surface for third-party rendering purposes.
+When their classification change, the surface information is lost.

+- If the road qualifies for multiple surface classification, it may need to be split into separate segments.
+Follow [Splitting Road Segments](#splitting-road-segments) below to find out.
+- if you do not remember the exact surface or if the road surface may change frequently, use simply [surface=unpaved](https://wiki.openstreetmap.org/wiki/Tag:surface=unpaved) or [surface=paved](https://wiki.openstreetmap.org/wiki/Tag:surface=paved)

 ## Imagery surveys